 Ask yourself whether it is important for your psychiatrist to participate in your insurance network like this one from BCBCIL.
 If does matter to you, and the vast majority of the psychiatrist do not participate in insurance networks, contact your insurance company and get the names and contact number of the psychiatrists who participate in the network.
 Importantly, just hope that they are accepting patients.

 What type of psychiatrist do you need?
-You need to find a shrink best suited for your needs.
-For instance, if the shrink is for a child between the ages 16-18, the best shrink is a child and adolescent psychiatrist.
-If you are looking for a doc for an adult, a general adult psychiatrist is much better suited.
+You need to find a shrink best suited to your needs.
+For instance, if the shrink is for a child between the ages 16-18, the best option is likely a child and adolescent psychiatrist.
+If you are looking for a doctor for an adult, a psychiatrist for adults will be much better suited.
 If you are looking to treat a specific condition that requires specialization such as psychoanalysis, eating or sexual disorder, you need to find a psychiatrist that specializes in that field.
 If you are looking for psychiatrist services with regards to the legal system, the best choice is to search for a forensics psychiatrist.

 That being said, if you live around academic centers, you need to be aware that many psychiatrists working in such places tend to also be teachers.
 While they might see some limited number of patients, they are also generally unavailable for consults when they are away presenting in conferences.
 The same case applies when they have grants due.